Hospital and Healthcare EH&S

 Legionella pneumophila, the bacteria that causes Legionnaire’s Disease can be found in cooling towers, hot water heaters, showerheads, and anywhere warm water can stagnate.
 Testing/sampling water systems as a preventative measure or after an outbreak of Legionnaire’s Disease is an important part of any facility’s management plan as Legionella can have devastating effects on elderly tenants.

-Mold may incubate and multiply in damp or wet areas in HVAC Systems or exterior walls.
+The mold may incubate and multiply in damp or wet areas in HVAC Systems or exterior walls.
 Some environmental mold spores, such as Aspergillus, can cause infections in the immuno-compromised.
-We test for mold, temperature, relative humidity and moisture.
+We test for mold, temperature, relative humidity, and moisture.

 We provide testing/sampling and project assistance in asbestos matters.
-This includes surveys to identify asbestos, air sampling for asbestos, project monitoring during abatement, specifications and regulatory assistance.
-We have a reputation for successfully dealing with asbestos matters in hospitals and other facilities that must remain functional 24 hours a day.
+This includes surveys to identify asbestos, air sampling for asbestos, project monitoring during abatement specifications and regulatory assistance.
+We have a reputation for successfully dealing with asbestos matters in hospitals and other facilities that must remain functional 24 hours a day refer to OSHA Regulation 29CFR1910.1001.

 - Construction Projects

-Noise and dust from construction projects is also a significant problem in medical complexes that may require testing/sampling to keep control of these problems during an expansion or renovation and make sure clean-up is thorough at completion.
+Noise and dust from construction projects is also a significant problem in medical complexes that may require testing/sampling to keep control of these problems during expansion or renovation and make sure clean-up is thorough at completion.
 We also monitor for personnel exposure to roofing tars, silica and volatile organic compounds (VOCs) and offer appropriate respiratory protection plans.
+We can also provide part-time or full-time safety or industrial hygiene personnel for hospitals and medical facilities.

 Safety Programs Development and Training

-We offer safety program development to hospitals, healthcare and other patient care facilities.
-Our process includes a gap analysis to determine the effectiveness of current programs and writing OSHA complaint and facility specific procedures and programs if needed.
+We offer safety program development to hospitals, healthcare, and other patient care facilities.
+Our process includes a gap analysis to determine the effectiveness of current programs and writing OSHA complaints and facility-specific procedures and programs if needed.
 We have extensive experience developing programs such as Respiratory Protection, Hazard Communication, Emergency Response, Confined Space, Fire and Electrical Safety, and Bloodborne Pathogens.
 Also available are Chemical Hygiene Plans.

-To ensure correct fit and use of respirators, we perform respirator fit testing and training.
-Safety training is available for hospital, healthcare and hospice personnel, home healthcare staff and visiting nurses.
+To ensure the correct fit and use of respirators, we perform respirator fit testing and training.
+This includes both qualitative and quantitative fit testing including for N-95 and P-100 respirators (dust masks).
+Safety training is available for hospitals, healthcare and hospice personnel, home healthcare staff and visiting nurses.

 Air Emissions Permitting